dimitrijd-iron/habitrocket/README.md

-# HabitRocket

 ![logo](https://raw.githubusercontent.com/dimitrijd-iron/habitrocket/develop/public/images/logo.png)

+# HAbitRocket

 ## Description

-Building and maintening habits is tough, even tougher when you do it alone.
+Building and maintaining habits is tough, even tougher when you do it alone.

-**Habitomic** is here to help.
+**HAbitRocket** is here to help.
 A cool app with a minimalist interface will help you tracking your progress and staying motivated.

 Get daily reminders on your phone or email, appoint a friend as your accountability partner.

-Punch in your wins everyday and soon your habit will became you! :rocket:
+Punch in your wins everyday and soon your habit will become you! :rocket:

 ## User stories